A lot of people want to use heating oil as a viable heating option.

 In 10 years, that is a $1751.60 difference.
 In 20 years, the savings surpass $3500.

 Replacing the old 70 AFUE with a new 90 AFUE oil furnace can save you more than $7000 in 20 years just in oil costs.

 *According to Statista.com, the average price of heating oil during the 2019/2020 heating season was $3.02/gallon.

 3. Reliable Oil Furnace Brands

 When you’re looking for an HVAC device that should last for 20+ years (like an oil furnace), brand reliability needs to be considered.

 Some of the best oil furnace brands have been in the business for 60+ years.
 In all that time, they didn’t only gather experience designing oil furnaces; they have also managed to show a good track record.

 Obviously, reliable brands can command higher prices.
 Kerr, for example, one of the world’s most respected oil furnace producers, can price their units +20% or even 30% compared to standard devices.
 Of course, the units have the superior specs (high 90 AFUE rating) that go along with the brand reliability.

-On the other hand, there are new brands that try to complete with very low oil furnace prices.
+On the other hand, new brands try to compete with very low oil furnace prices.
 The most well-known of these is Comfort Aire; they sell 80,000 BTU units for as low as $20,000.

 Here is a list of brands, starting with the most reliable ones (you can check the summary table with brands, unit prices, and oil furnace installation below):